 Emergency Loan - Emergency Loans in the amount of \$150 per semester are available to students to assist with the costs of attending school.
 Students may choose to receive a Campus Bookstore credit or paper check.
 Funds must be repaid within 60 days and funds are subject to availability and a \$6 service fee.
-Students must be enrolled in at least 6 units, have no holds on their records and agree to repay the loan by the date stated on the agreement.
+Students must be enrolled in at least 6 units, have no holds on their records, currently not owe Any fees and agree to repay the loan by the date stated on the agreement.
 Applications are available at the Financial Aid Office.